Edison Street and Dale Street Early Phase

 Construction

-Construction is expected to start in fall 2023.
+Construction is expected to start in summer 2025.
 Construction work that exceeds funding available through the Community Flood Preparedness Fund grant will be planned for Fiscal Year 2026, when funding is available through the Stormwater Utility Fee.

 View the Flood Action Alexandria Project Dashboard for the latest construction updates.